timkurvers/git-scrape/README.md

 # git scrape

-Scrapes local git repos and reports on their current state:
+Scrapes local git repos and reports:

-- Dirty working directory (soon)
+- Untracked, modified, deleted files and their staging state
-- Changes to be pushed to origin (soon)
+- Whether changes should be pushed to a remote tracking branch

 Licensed under the **MIT** license, see LICENSE for more information.